Webinar: planning reform & rural development 11th February

 The planning system is undergoing another wave of reform — and for rural landowners, developers, and anyone looking to unlock value in the countryside through development, these changes could create significant new opportunities.

-as we unpack the latest announcements on planning reform and explore what they mean for rural development in 2026 and beyond.
+Experts Rob Hindle, James Ellis and Sally Ormiston unpack the latest announcements on planning reform and what this means for rural development in 2026 and beyond.

 Our expert panel will guide you through the proposed updates to the National Planning Policy Framework (NPPF) and wider changes to the planning system that are shaping a more enabling environment for rural housing, diversification projects, and land-led development.